-This minor explores the significance and meaning of gender in human experience, including the roles, status and accomplishments of women and men within a number of academic fields.
-Courses bring new scholarship on gender studies and related feminist theory into the university curriculum, and offer students an opportunity to integrate the perspective of several disciplines into their program.
+This minor explores the meaning and significance of gender in human experience, including the roles, status and accomplishments of women and men within a number of academic fields.
+Courses bring new scholarship on gender studies and related feminist theory into the university curriculum and offer students an opportunity to integrate the perspective of several disciplines into their program.